UTS-eResearch/hpc_examples/mpi/README.md

 In this case you might have one chunk runnning on hpcnode03i and another chunk running on hpcnode04.

+You will notice in the submission scripts that I have incuded a line:
+`cat $PBS_NODEFILE`.
+This can be useful but its use is not covered here.
+You can leave out this line if you wish.

 Reference: PBS Professional 2021.1 User's Guide, "4.7 Specifying Job Placement", page UG-64.